Bunnell in Flagler County, Florida — The American South (South Atlantic)

 Erected 2004 by Flager County Board of County Commissioners and the Florida Department of State.
 (Marker Number F-528.)

 Other nearby markers.
 At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
-Operation Desert Storm (approx. 3 miles away); Invisible Wounds Memorial (approx. 6.1 miles away); City of Palm Coast September 11 Memorial (approx. 6.1 miles away); City of Palm Coast Military Memorial (approx. 6.1 miles away); Memorial Tree (approx. 6.1 miles away); Tree of Remembrance (approx. 6.1 miles away); “All Gave Some, Some Gave All” (approx. 6.1 miles away); Lehigh Trail (approx. 6.4 miles away).
+Tribute to Veterans (within shouting distance of this marker); Our Heroes (approx. 0.8 miles away); Operation Desert Storm (approx. 3 miles away); Invisible Wounds Memorial (approx. 6.1 miles away); City of Palm Coast September 11 Memorial (approx. 6.1 miles away); City of Palm Coast Military Memorial (approx. 6.1 miles away); Memorial Tree (approx. 6.1 miles away); Tree of Remembrance (approx. 6.1 miles away).
+Touch for a list and map of all markers in Bunnell.

 Built of coquina and stone quarried from Flagler grounds, Holden House was the wedding gift of Samuel Bortree to his daughter Ethel when she married pharmacist Thom Holden Jr. in 1918.
-His son-in-law’s small pharma was no help though: Bortree was among the 675,000 Americans felled by the flu epidemic of 1918-19.
-The couple raised two daughters and lived there until the disco era.
-(Tom died in 1974, Ethel in 1977).
-Aside from a sunroom built in 1947, the house is pretty much what it was in 1918, when it was built just nine years after the Bunnell (Submitted on April 9, 2014, by Cosmos Mariner of Cape Canaveral, Florida.)
+His son-in-law’s (Submitted on April 9, 2014, by Cosmos Mariner of Cape Canaveral, Florida.)

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on April 8, 2014, by Cosmos Mariner of Cape Canaveral, Florida.
-This page has been viewed 537 times since then and 35 times this year.
+This page was last revised on October 15, 2020.
+It was originally submitted on April 8, 2014, by Cosmos Mariner of Cape Canaveral, Florida.
+This page has been viewed 607 times since then.
 Photos: 1, 2, 3, 4, 5, 6, 7. submitted on April 9, 2014, by Cosmos Mariner of Cape Canaveral, Florida. • Bernard Fisher was the editor who published this page.